 Most employers don't have formal education requirements for department managers, but they do prefer those with a high school diploma or GED.
 On-the-job training for managers is common.
 A college degree might rarely be required for cosmetics managers, depending on their responsibilities.

 Cosmetic department managers typically have a high school diploma and experience in retail cosmetic sales.
 These positions may be salaried, commission-based or a mixture of both.
-Median annual salaries are about $38,000, and the job growth outlook is about as fast as for all occupations.
+Employment opportunities in the field are expected to decline from 2018-2028.